kookiatsuetrong/cool/README.md

 # The Cool! programming language () {

 Cool! is a purely object-oriented programming language.
-It has been designed for transpile to JavaScript directly.
-The syntax is similar to JavaScript and Java.
-It supports encapsulation, abstraction, inheritance, polymorphism and many features.
-Some feature such as static member are considering to implement in the near future.
+It has been designed for transpiling to JavaScript directly.
+The syntax is very similar to JavaScript, Java and C#.
+It supports abstraction, encapsulation, inheritance, polymorphism and many features.
+Some feature such as static member or big number are considering to implement in the future.

-The another benefit of the Cool! programming language is it comes with a small library or framework.
-So developer can easily to remember and no need to use any IDE.
-A large framework language like Java or C# is very hard to remember even doing a common task such as reading database.
+The another benefit of the Cool! programming language is the built-in small library or framework.
+So developer can easily remember method name and no need to use any IDE.
+A large framework like ASP.net MVC, is very hard to remember even doing a common task such as reading database.
 Cool! will have only 20-30 basic methods such as File.read() or Database.execute().

-The Cool! programming language is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" to JavaScript.
+Cool! is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" to JavaScript.
 It can run both browser-side and server-side.
-And of course it is a superset of JavaScript, it can load Node.js module directly.
+And of course it is a superset of JavaScript, so everything in JavaScript is valid in Cool!.
+And of course it can load and run Node.js module directly.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start